jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 These implementation considerations are only in my head.
 I haven’t spelled them out in detail here; therefore, my design refactoring intent may not be too clear.
 My intent should make more sense when I present the implementation of the classes in the design in the next blog.

 ### Redesign Conclusion
-Design refactoring is perfect time to do a lot of thinking and coming up with alternative ideas.
+Design refactoring is the perfect time to do a lot of thinking and coming up with alternative ideas.
 Any change is simply a modification to a drawing tool.
 There’s almost zero sunk cost at this point.

 If I find that my implementation ideas don’t work out, I can easily revert to a previous design or modify the existing one.
 I may find that some of these design ideas are wrong and require modification.
 That still should not be a major issue since the design is modular and modifications in one area won’t tend to have much of a ripple effect upon the others.